anthonylan/anthonylan/README.md

 I’m a fullstack web developer based in Milan, passionate about building open-source projects and the occasional micro-SaaS.
 I also freelance regularly, so new collaborations are always welcome.
-While you’re here, check out my [theme library](https://themes.temaly.com/) — I’m always adding new updates.
+While you’re here, check out my [🙌 theme library](https://themes.temaly.com/) — I’m always adding new updates.
 <!--
 **anthonylan/anthonylan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.